Pocket/content-monorepo/README.md

 2. Toggle the `default` environment to "On" in the left hand "Enabled in environments" box
 3. Expand the `default` environment in the main, right-hand panel
 4. Click the ✎ pencil icon to edit the "Gradual rollout" strategy
-5. Move the "Rolleout" slider to 100%
+5. Move the "Rollout" slider to 100%
 6. Click the "Variants" tab and adjust the "Payload" number to the sample rate you'd like for your traces
    - In production, this should usually be 1% (0.01) to begin with, and can be increased slowly if needed
 7. Click "Save strategy"